-A. R. Johnson is a college preparatory magnet school for students interested in the fields of Healthcare Science and Engineering.
+A. R. Johnson is a college preparatory magnet school for students interested in Healthcare Science and Engineering.
 We offer programs of study in health careers and in engineering.
 Middle School students will take exploratory classes in both programs before they decide which program to enter during high school.